kapilraichana/hello-world/README.md

 # hello-world

-Yet another place to say hello to the world
+A Good good world to say hello to.

 A late entry to Git & GitHub world but not new to its concept.
 Have been using SVN earlier.